U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Electricity Monthly Update

-The average number of days of burn held at electric power plants is a forward looking estimate of coal supply given a power plant's current stockpile and past consumption patterns.
-As with total stockpile levels, the days of burn held at electric power plants remained at elevated levels.
-In February 2013, total bituminous supply remained flat from the previous month at 96 days.
-Total subbituminous supply increased from 80 days of burn in January 2013 to 85 days of burn in February 2013.
+The average number of days of burn held at electric power plants is a forward-looking estimate of coal supply given a power plant's current stockpile and past consumption patterns.
+For bituminous units largely located in the eastern United States, the average number of days of burn increased from 80 days of burn in December to 90 days of forward-looking days of burn in January.
+For subbituminous units largely located in the western United States, the average number of days of burn increased from 90 days in December to 99 days in January.

 |Zone||Coal||Stocks (1000 tons)||Days of Burn||Stocks (1000 tons)||Days of Burn||% Change of Stocks||Stocks (1000 tons)||Days of Burn||% Change of Stocks|